silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 And that seems to fix the problem.
 Like all things coding, there are probably many ways to do the above.
 This was the simplest way I could think of for now.

-To improve it further (and to prevent some new bugs), I could also add a reference to the UI buttons in the code above, and then make sure I disable the Higher and Lower buttons once the guess equals gameMin or gameMax.
-This could be done with something like `higherButton.SetActive(false)` (assuming a gameobject reference to higherButton exists in the script).
+To improve it further (and to prevent some new bugs), I could also add a reference to the UI buttons in the code above, and then disable the Higher and Lower buttons once the guess equals gameMin or gameMax.
+This could be done with something like `higherButton.SetActive(false)` (assuming a game object reference to higherButton exists in the script).

 ## Unity and C# Documentation